tsautier/dovi_convert/README.md

 ### 1. A Note on FEL (Full Enhancement Layer)

 This script discards the Enhancement Layer while retaining the RPU (dynamic metadata).
 For most content, this works well.
 However, some films use FEL to elevate brightness beyond the base layer (e.g., a 4000-nit master where the HDR10 base is a 1000-nit trim).
-For these titles, the retained RPU will lead to incorrect tone mapping because it was designed for the combined layers.
+For these titles, the retained RPU will lead to incorrect tone mapping (darker picture, flickering, and other issues)because it was designed for the combined layers.

 | Type | Description |
 |------|-------------|